Xilinx/Vitis-AI/Vitis-AI-Profiler/README.md

         3. Run _petalinux-build_ and update kernel and rootfs

     - Preparing debug environment for docker
-      If you are using Vitis AI with docker, please add this patch to docker_run.sh, because root permission is required for vaitrace
+      If you are using Vitis AI with docker, please add this patch to docker_run.sh to get root permission for vaitrace
+      **This step is only required for Vitis-AI Docker**
       ```diff
       --- a/docker_run.sh
       +++ b/docker_run.sh